It is a real joy to finally be able to officiate at the wedding of any loving adult couple in Australia.

 - Your Couple’s Certificate.

-Provided you have completed the application form and arranged payment of the BDM Fee, I will send your application for a copy of your Official Marriage Certificate when I register your marriage.
-This is the only document to record a change of name through marriage with various organisations.
+My fees generally include the BDM Fee for your Official Marriage Certificate.
+I complete and send your application to BDM when I register your marriage.
+This is the only document necessary to record a change of name through marriage with various organisations.

-Change of name: There is no requiremenr for either party to change their name after marriage.
-In Australia either a husband or wife can assume the name of their spouse or one or both may use joint names without a legal change of name being required.
+Change of name: There is no requirement for either party to change their name after marriage.
+In Australia either party can assume the name of their spouse or one or both may use joint names without a legal change of name being required.

 Information courtesy of Montville Marriage Celebrant, Maleny Marriage Celebrant, Flaxton Marriage Celebrant